pivotal-cf/om/docs/configure-authentication/README.md

-  -u, --username                string  admin username -p, --password                string  admin password -dp, --decryption-passphrase  string  passphrase used to encrypt the installation
+  -u, --username                string  admin username -p, --password                string  admin password -dp, --decryption-passphrase  string  passphrase used to encrypt the installation --http-proxy-url              string  proxy for outbound HTTP network traffic --https-proxy-url             string  proxy for outbound HTTPS network traffic --no-proxy                    string  comma-separated list of hosts that do not go through the proxy
 ```